 This classic vanilla bean crème brûlée recipe has stolen my heart.
 Ever since I made this easy crème brûlée recipe it has been on repeat at home.
 It is one of my husband’s favourite things to have an I get to make him happy with so little effort because this is such an easy and quick dessert: only 10 minutes to put together plus the baking time.
 This simple crème brûlée recipe can be made ahead, kept in the refrigerator, and caramelized with brown sugar just before serving.
 You can find some tips on how to caramelize it with or without torch below!
 A simple, easy, and classic dessert that is oh so silky smooth and never ceases to impress!

-Vanilla crème brûlée is a classic French dessert, formed by a rich custard and top with caramelized sugar.
-It's baked in the oven at low temperature to be able to get that creamy texture.
-The best part is when get to crack it with the spoon and hear that delicious caramelized layer break.
+It a classic French dessert, formed by a rich custard and top with caramelized brown sugar.
+It is baked in the oven at low temperature to be able to get that creamy texture.
+The best part is when you get to crack it open with the spoon and hear that delicious, caramelized layer break.

 Ingredients to make vanilla crème brûlée

 The classic ramekins for this easy dessert are round and not very thick.
 If you don't have this exact type, you can replace them with:

 You only need 10 actual minutes of work to end up having this delicious vanilla crème brûlée.

 That is, it.
 Done.
 The only thing left is to caramelize it before serving.

 The easy way to bake this dessert is to set the oven to 100 degrees Celsius (210 F) and bake until set.
 Approximately 30 minutes if you use classic crème brûlée ramekins (they are quite thin).